Kim Sa-ryang: Before the 1940s

 Kim was born into a wealthy family in Pyongyang in 1914.
-While he was studying at Pyeongyang High School, he led a strike against Japan for which he was expelled from school.
+While he was studying at Pyongyang High School, he led a strike against Japan for which he was expelled from school.
 He moved to Japan in 1932, graduated Saga High School, and got into Tokyo Imperial University in 1936 to study German literature.
 In university, he published a short story entitled "Toseongnang (토성랑, The Shantytown near the Earthen Ramparts)" in the second volume of the literary coterie magazine River Bank, adapted it into a play, and performed it with the Joseon Art Group.
 However, the performance caused trouble and he was in detention with other members of the group for two months.
 In 1938, he took part in the performance of Chunhyangjeon (춘향전, The Story of Chunhyang) in Joseon, organized by the drama company Sinhyeop.
 Kim submitted his thesis about Heinrich Heine and graduated university in 1939.
 After the graduation, he briefly worked as a journalist for the Chosun Ilbo.
 He published the short story "Into the Light," and also translated and introduced into Japanese many Korean literary works, such as "Mumyeong (무명, Absence of Light)," a short story written by Yi Kwang-su.